anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

         return loss
 {% endhighlight %}

-Now if you increase the learning rate to 1 (its actually a pretty big for a learning rate but works well in this example), and increase the number of iterations to 2000, you'll see it learns XOR gate in a couple of seconds!
+Now if you increase the learning rate to 1 (it is actually a pretty big for a learning rate but works well in this example), and increase the number of iterations to 2000, you'll see it learns the XOR gate in a couple of seconds!

 Here is the full code in a single file: [https://gist.github.com/anilzeybek/3e96b4fc48e59612dc3f56586b233718](https://gist.github.com/anilzeybek/3e96b4fc48e59612dc3f56586b233718).

 Here is a repository that includes both backprop and finite difference implementations and NN implementation can represent any number of layers and neurons, as well as a pytorch version of all: [https://github.com/anilzeybek/nn-from-scratch](https://github.com/anilzeybek/nn-from-scratch).

-If you've managed read this far, congrulations.
+If you've managed to read this far, congratulations.
 Now you know how the neural networks work.
-As simple as them, they are extremely powerful.
+As simple as they are, they are extremely powerful.
 Good luck to you in your future studies.